MOscity/sensor-data-sync/README.md

 Mode: sec, min or hours for the units of the time intervals.

 - DATA_PATH_SAVE_EXPORT & FILE_EXT_SAVE_EXPORT:
-Path for the output files
+Path for the output files.

 - FORWARD_FILL: True/False
 if True, missing values in exported dataframe will be filled (forward in time).